mrjoes/tornadio2/README.rst

 In previous TornadIO version it was silently dropping currently open transport connection and expecting for socket.io to reconnect.

+4. Persistent connections are not dropped immediately - there's a chance that person might reconnect with same session id and we will want to pick it up.

-4. Socket.IO 0.7 dropped support for xhr-multipart transport, so you can safely remove it from your configuration file.
+5. Socket.IO 0.7 dropped support for xhr-multipart transport, so you can safely remove it from your configuration file.

 Bugs and Workarounds